HeorhiiS/NLU-web-analyser/README.md

-### WARNING: LICENCE REMOVES ANY LIABILITY, !!!USE THIS AT YOUR OWN RISK!!!, THIS CODE DOES NOT GUARANTEE ACCURATE PREDICTION NOR DOES IT GUARANTEE RESULTS YOU MAY WANT, IT IS HIGLY SUGGESTED YOU USE THIS CONCEPT AS AN INSPIRATION AND BUILD UPON IT YOUR CUSTOM TOOLS THAT MIGHT BE SUITABLE FOR YOUR NEEDS.
+##### IT IS HIGLY SUGGESTED YOU USE THIS CONCEPT AS AN INSPIRATION AND BUILD UPON IT YOUR CUSTOM TOOLS THAT MIGHT BE SUITABLE FOR YOUR NEEDS.